 Microfiber towels are a more logical alternative to your good old fashion bath-towel for a billion reasons, but all you need to know are these five: they’re compact, lightweight, durable, absorbent, quick-drying towels for travel.

-Let us know what you think about our epic review to the best quick dry towels for travel in the comments below!
+Let us know what you think about our epic review of the best quick dry towels for travel in the comments below!
+Do you have a favourite microfiber travel towel?